Basotho blanket: Ceremonial use

 Across the kingdom, a variety of these blankets are worn by the people of Lesotho to represent the different rites of passage in society.

 The Moholobela is a fertility blanket worn by young Sotho men in preparation of their transition to manhood.
 After the initiation ceremony, the young men in Lesotho will don a different blanket known as the Lekhokolo, which confirms that they have reached adulthood.

 It used to be the case that a Mosotho bride would wear a Motlotlehi blanket on their wedding day, but the Lingoetsi blanket has since replaced its obsolete counterpart.
 Husbands, on the other hand, traditionally gift their wife a Serope blanket when their first child is born.

 Seana Marena: Means chief's blanket or to swear by the king: This particular blanket is exclusively worn by the king and his chiefs, it has the highest status of all Basotho blankets.

 Lehlosi: A Chiefly blanket made of patterns from the skin of wild cat or leopards.
 At present, one will often observe chiefs wearing commercially manufactured blankets bearing the print of a leopard, rather than actual leopard skins.

-Victorian/ Malakabane: According to a local legend, in 1897 Queen Victoria visited the Lesotho (this did not actually occur).
+Victorian/ Malakabane: According to a local legend, in 1897 Queen Victoria visited Lesotho (this did not actually occur).
 She gave King Lerotholi a gift, which happened to be a blanket.
 He wore the blanket with elegance, in a manner that represented the Poncho, over his shoulders and there the blanket wearing tradition began.
 The blanket was named Victoria England.
 The Sotho people had a great love and respect for Queen Victoria and the Victoria England blanket has become a sought after status symbol.

 Motlatsi: designed and produced to pay tribute to the birth of Prince Lerotholi.
 Motlatsi means "successor".

 Letlama: worn by traditionally initiated men & women " tlama" is to tie "ke e tlametse mathata aseng basali ba batho" ("I have tied it(the blanket) for my own problems not for other men's wives') is what one who wears this particular blanket would say.